Sharma-IT/password-generator/README.md

 ## Features
 - Console-based script; easy-to-use UI for technical users
-- Performs higher than GUI-based alternatives
+- Performs faster than GUI-based alternatives
 - Usage does not require admin privileges
 - Automatically logs generated passwords into a text file
 - Can generate a symmetric cryptographic key to encrypt and decrypt the text file